digital-asset/daml/docs/source/getting-started/first-feature.rst

 .. literalinclude:: code/ui-after/MessageList.tsx

+The ``messagesResult`` tracks the state of ``Message`` contracts on the ledger, where we specify no restrictions on the query.
+We extract the actual message data in ``messages``.
-The key point here is that for any particular user, the ``Message`` query yields exactly the messages that have been either written by or sent to that user.
+Note that for any particular user, the ``Message`` query yields exactly the messages that have been either written by or sent to that user.
 This is due to how we modelled the signatories and observers in the ``Message`` template, and means we do not risk a privacy breach coming from the application code.

 Message Edit Component